joejcollins/rhapsody-angel/queens/2022-yvette.md

 ## 2022 Marked Queen

+2022-07-12 **Remove cleared super**

+2022-07-09 The top super is pretty heavy so I put on a clearer board so I can extract it.

 2022-07-08 Expanded the brood box to 9 x 9 frames.
 The top super is getting heavier, so could come off soon.

 2022-07-08 Lots of brood.
 Found the new queen and marked her.
 There is lots of brood and they are back filling so they need more space, another brood chamber I think.